zio/zio/docs/reference/dependency-injection/index.md

 `ZLayer` is not only an effectful constructor, but also it supports concurrency and resource safety when constructing layers.
 So unlike the ordinary scala constructors, with ZIO we can create the dependency graph concurrently.
 Also, a layer can be thought of as a resource that can be acquired and released.
 :::

-## Step 5: Using ZIO environment To Declare Dependencies
+## Step 5: Using ZIO Environment To Declare Dependencies

 So far, we learned that the `ZEnvironment` can act as an IoC container.
 Whenever we need a dependency, we can ask for it from the environment: